 VEJA has not been rated.

-Price Range: $135–$245
+Price Range: $150-$210

 Brazilian for “look”, French brand VEJA is changing how the world sees sneakers using biodegradable, recycled, and partially biobased materials for their high-tops, low-tops, volley sneakers, trek shoes, and ethical tennis shoes.

+About ⅔ of VEJA’s men’s and women’s sustainable sneakers feature leather uppers sourced from LWG Gold-certified tanneries.
 Their vegan models swap leather uppers for organic and regeneratively grown cotton, CWL (organic cotton with a 54% bio-based coating made from P.U., corn starch, and ricinus oil), or a recycled polyester mesh.

-They’ve calculated their scope 1, 2, and 3 emissions and created an emissions report to see how they can continue to reduce them, and offer ways for shoes to be repaired or recycled at their shops in Bordeux, Paris, Berlin, Madrid, Brooklyn, and London.
+Sneakers are assembled in a factory near Porto Alegre, where workers are protected by a fair trade code of conduct.
+They’ve calculated their scope 1, 2, and 3 emissions and have a plan in place to reduce them, and offer ways for shoes to be repaired or recycled at their shops in Bordeux, Paris, Berlin, Madrid, Brooklyn, and London.

 VEJA’s Paris warehouse provides opportunities for individuals facing barriers to employment.
-90% and 25% have had health or housing problems, respectively.